lcyvin/warped-world-rpg/src/errata/glossary.md

 The Unusual Incidents Unit, or U.I.U., are a secretive branch within the FBI, dedicated to the investigation of crimes committed by or involving the paranormal and anomalous.
-Depictions of the U.I.U. within the SCP 'multiverse' run the gamut from a bunch of bumbling and underfunded, to scrappy and perservering-against-all-odds cops.
+Depictions of the U.I.U. within the SCP 'multiverse' run the gamut from a bunch of bumbling and underfunded, to scrappy and persevering-against-all-odds cops.
 Occasionally, the U.I.U. may cooperate with groups like the [SCP Foundation](#scp-foundation), the [G.O.C.](#global-occult-coalition), and others in the interest of handling a case, but often operate on their own and often armed with not much more than their own knowledge and